 A typical RS485 network can operate properly in the presence of reasonable ground differential voltages, withstand driver contentious situations, provide reliable communications in electrically noisy environments (good common mode rejection using twisted pair cable, shielding provides additional protection), and support thirty-two or more (many IC manufacturers have 1/2, 1/4, 1/8 unit load devices) drivers and receivers on the line.

-Twisted pair wire with a characteristic impedance of 120 ohms is recommended with 120 ohm termination at each end of the communications line.
-The common-mode voltage range is -7V to +12V.
-A driver in the high impedence (off) state is able to remain in this state over the common mode range, whether power is applied or not.
+A driver in the high impedance (off) state is able to remain in this state over the common mode range, whether power is applied or not.
 The receiver is able to respond to differential signal levels of 200mV over the common mode range.
-The receiver load impedence is 12K ohms (or higher) and transmitter “leakage” current is ±100µA (or less) in either the powered or unpowered state.
-Unloaded driver output differential voltage can be as high as ±6V.
-Loaded driver voltage (32 nodes on the network and termination) should typically exceed ±1.5V.

 RS422 (4-wire, full-duplex, differential, multi-drop (10 nodes), communications standard)